Skipped64-inf/katacoda-scenarios/influxDB-first-steps/step1.md

  - 'influxdb:2.2' specifies the image which docker should run the container from.
 In this case we want to set a version so it does not break any future deployments if the version changes.
 If the image is not available/pulled locally, it pulls the image from the docker hub.

 This will start the container and preconfigure our environment so we have the database ready and runnning.

-Now we can check if the container is running:
-`docker ps`{{execute}}

-In this case, the container is running and we can test if our database accepts connections.
-`curl localhost:8086`{{execute}}

-We send a simple webrequest to the assigned port from the docker run command and we can see that the database is infact running on that port and returns a valid response on request.

 ## 4. Installing Telegraf with docker

 Though we got the database running, we still need a tool to input data into the database.
 The choice when working with influxdb is telegraf.